Pathgather/pulsey/README.md

 fixing the scrolling and window resize
-- create a state in Pulsey called resetProps
+-- create a state in Pulsey called pulseyObjects
-- it equals the pulseyObects array
+-- it equals the pulseyObects array
-- create a method componentDidMount, give it two listeners window.onresize and window.onscroll
-- within those you call createPulseyObjects(), and do this.setState to set resetProps to pulseyObjects
+-- create a method componentDidMount, give it two listeners window.onresize and window.onscroll -- within those you call createPulseyObjects(), and do this.setState to set resetProps to pulseyObjects
-- finally, when you create your dots within the dot for loop within Pulsey, set the prop po to this.state.resetProps
+- finally, when you create your dots within the dot for loop within Pulsey, set the prop po to this.state.pulseyObjects

 NEXT FEATURES
 - fix the way you handle screen size changes and scrolling